Obituary: Lawrence E. Bayne

 He worked for Morrison Knudson Construction and was a member of St. Francis Xavier Catholic Church.
 He enjoyed helping with the Belpre Holiday Lights.

-He is survived by his wife Mary (Riske) Bayne; son Shawn Bayne of Belpre; daughter-in-law Kathleen Bayne of Steubenville, Ohio; eight grandchildren Erica, Joshua, Kristopher, Hilary, Briann, Daniel, Meghan, and Matthew; fifteen great grandchildren; and three sisters Roberta Felton (Dorrel), Doris Ferguson, and Mary Beth Anderson.
+He is survived by his wife Mary (Riske) Bayne; son Shawn BAyne of Belpre; daughter-in-law Kathleen BAyne of Steubenville, OH; eight grandchildren Erica, Joshua, Kristopher, Hilary, Briann, Daniel, Meghan, and Matthew; fifteen great grandchildren; and three sisters Roberta Felton (Dorrel), Doris Ferguson, and Mary Beth Anderson.

 Online condolences may be sent to the family at www.LeavittFuneralHome.com.